siewmeng/sm/file01_enum.md

 colour=.Red
 ```
 Please note that there must be a dot before the identifier Red.

+Below are some of the "correct" and "incorrect" of assignment.
 ```
 colour=Red      // incorrect
 colour="Red"    // incorrect